Linuxfabrik/lfops/CONTRIBUTING.md

 * Update `CHANGELOG.md`.

+### OS Coverage

+When creating a new role or changing an existing one, pull through the **full operating-system matrix** declared in [COMPATIBILITY.md](COMPATIBILITY.md) (currently Debian 12 and 13, RHEL 8, 9 and 10, and Ubuntu 22.04, 24.04 and 26.04).
+COMPATIBILITY.md is the authoritative list; support what it lists, and add a column there before supporting a new release.

+* Abstract OS differences (package names, configuration paths, service / unit names, users, ...) into per-OS vars files; see "OS-specific Variables" below for the mechanism and the explicit-`vars/Ubuntu.yml` rule.
+Reference roles: `sshd`, `clamav`.
+* Validate empirically on each family before claiming support.
+Spin up a container per OS (podman, e.g. `rockylinux/rockylinux:10`, `debian:13`, `ubuntu:24.04`) and confirm the role runs end to end.
+A full systemd run (service enable / start / reload) needs a systemd-enabled container.
+* Only mark a cell `x` in COMPATIBILITY.md once it is proven to run; use `(x)` for "expected to work but not verified".

 ### Changelog

 LFOps overrides the project-agnostic "Changelog" rule above (alphabetical sorting): entries are sorted newest first, because operators running playbooks need to see what changed most recently.